Corporate Governance Report

-Potential conflicts of interest on the Supervisory Board / term of office and age restrictions
+Potential conflicts of interest within the Supervisory Board / term of office and age restrictions

-According to the recommendation of the German Corporate Governance Code, the regular limit for the term of office on the Supervisory Board is 16 years.
+The regular limit for the term of office on the Supervisory Board determined according to the recommendation of the German Corporate Governance Code is 16 years.
 Additionally, the members of the Supervisory Board may, as a rule, not remain in office after the end of the Annual General Meeting following their 75th birthday.
 The determination of justified exceptions considering the term of office as well as the age restriction is decided by the Supervisory Board in each case at its own discretion.

 The Supervisory Board of METRO AG currently also meets the aforementioned targets.
-No member of the Supervisory Board assumes a function for direct or material competitors.
-The self-defined rules for the term of office on the Supervisory Board of METRO AG have been complied with in financial year 2014/15 without the detection of any exceptional case.
-One member of the Supervisory Board will turn 75 in 2015 and is to remain on the Board until the end of the Annual General Meeting that will formally approve the actions of the Management Board for financial year 2016/17.
-As a result, the Supervisory Board of METRO AG already identified one justified exceptional case in the short financial year 2013.
-The Board determined that the in-depth knowledge and experience of the member in question were particularly valuable to the future work of the Supervisory Board.
+No member of the Supervisory Board assumes a function for direct, material competitors.
+The self-defined rules for the term of office on the Supervisory Board of METRO AG have been complied with in financial year 2015/16 without the detection of any exceptional case.
+One member of the Supervisory Board turned 75 in 2015 and is to remain on the Board until the end of the Annual General Meeting that will formally approve the actions of the Management Board for financial year 2016/17.
+Another member will turn 75 during this term of office.
+As a result, the Supervisory Board of METRO AG identified a justified exceptional case in both cases.
+The Board determined that the in-depth knowledge and experience of the members in question were particularly valuable to the future work of the Supervisory Board.